Dexter McCoil: Edmonton Eskimos

-On May 31, 2014, he signed with the Edmonton Eskimos of the Canadian Football League.
+On May 31, 2014, McCoil signed with the Edmonton Eskimos of the Canadian Football League.
 He won the CFL's Most Outstanding Rookie Award in 2014 for recording 67 tackles, four sacks and tying for the league lead with six interceptions.
-McCoil and the Eskimos had a contract dispute during the 2015 CFL season as he claimed that he was not offered the 1-year contract (with a player option to extend to 2 years), rather he claimed the Eskimos only offered him the minimum 2-year contract.
+McCoil and the Eskimos had a contract dispute during the 2015 CFL season as he claimed that he was not offered the one-year contract (with a player option to extend to two years), rather he claimed the Eskimos only offered him the minimum two-year contract.
 On the field McCoil continued to be a key cog in the Eskimos defense recording 76 defensive tackles, two sacks, three interceptions and a fumble recovery.
 On December 6, 2015, after winning the 103rd Grey Cup to close the season, the Eskimos announced they had reached a settlement of all outstanding matters with Dexter McCoil, the CFL and the CFLPA.
 Starting on May 1, 2016, McCoil was free to attempt to sign with an NFL team.
 In the event that McCoil was unsuccessful in securing an NFL standard player contract for the 2016 NFL season, he entered into an agreement to play for the Eskimos for the 2016 and 2017 CFL seasons.

 San Diego / Los Angeles Chargers

 McCoil with the Chargers in 2016.

-On January 12, 2016, he signed with the San Diego Chargers.
+On January 12, 2016, McCoil signed with the San Diego Chargers.
 The Chargers tried him out at linebacker and at safety during their off-season workouts.
-On September 3, 2016, he was listed on the Chargers' final 53-man roster.
-McCoil made his first start at safety for the Chargers on September 25, 2016, against the Indianapolis Colts.
+On September 3, McCoil was listed on the Chargers' final 53-man roster.
+McCoil made his first start at safety for the Chargers on September 25, against the Indianapolis Colts.
 He played in all 16 games with two starts, recording 25 tackles, five passes defensed and one interception.
 On October 7, 2017, McCoil was waived by the Chargers.

 San Francisco 49ers

 On October 9, 2017, McCoil was claimed off waivers by the San Francisco 49ers.

-He was released on April 30, 2018.
-He was re-signed by the 49ers on August 17, 2018.
-He was waived on September 1, 2018.
-He was re-signed again to the practice squad on September 27, 2018.
-He was released on October 9, 2018.
+McCoil was released by San Francisco on April 30, 2018.
+He was re-signed by the 49ers on August 17.
+McCoil was waived again as a part of final roster cuts on September 1.
+He was re-signed again to the team's practice squad on September 27.
+McCoil was released once more on October 9.

-Los Angeles Chargers (II)
+Los Angeles Chargers (second stint)

-On January 2, 2019, McCoil was signed to the Los Angeles Chargers practice squad.
+On January 2, 2019, McCoil was signed to the Los Angeles Chargers' practice squad.

 Calgary Stampeders

 On October 22, 2019 McCoil returned to the CFL, signing with the Calgary Stampeders near the end of the 2019 regular season.
-In two games played, McCoil managed 2 tackles on defense, 3 more on special teams, and an interception.
-Following Calgary's playoff defeat, during which McCoil put up 4 more defensive tackles and two more special teams stops, he was cut on November 25, 2019.
+In two games played, McCoil managed two tackles on defense, three more on special teams, and an interception.
+Following Calgary's playoff defeat, during which McCoil put up four more defensive tackles and two more special teams stops, he was cut on November 25.